Spring = flower season!

-After a long winter and as rays of golden sunny goodness return to our shores, South Africa’s floral region bursts at the seams to welcome summer!
+After winter and as the days are getting warmer, South Africa’s floral region bursts at the seams to welcome summer!

 As if in an harmonious celebration, the majestic Cape Floral kingdom ignites into a fierce array of vibrant colour as the world-renowned wildflowers come into full bloom.
 For nature lovers, this is the perfect opportunity to view the biodiversity hotspots in the region and catch a glimpse of the many plant species which are found nowhere else on this planet.
 For the rest of us, it is an absolute Instagram haven and is guaranteed to provide some serious Insta perfection.
 Either way, we’ve got the low down on our favourite viewing spots, the best ways to see the flowers and some few unexpected hidden gems, just for you.

 For those looking for their floral fill, South Africa most definitely delivers!
 There are a variety of locations to marvel upon our floral diversity and a few different time windows as to when to view!

 One of the most well-known areas is in and around the West Coast National Park.
 A favourite among travellers and locals due to the abundance of florals on display and the convenient distance from Cape Town; making it a totally viable day trip!
 Flowers aside, the West Coast National Park is a beauty on any day boasting dramatic coastal scenes, local wildlife, rolling hills and the azure blue waters of the Langebaan Lagoon - something out of a magazine!

 However, during the months of August and September, you can expect to see the vast plains burst into a kaleidoscope of colour as the wildflowers spring into bloom.
 The Postberg section of the reserve is the most impressive and is only open during the flower months!
 It is well worth a trip, whether you're a nature enthusiast or wild-at-heart adventurer...